Virginia Tech shooting: Academic/industry response

 Hundreds of colleges and universities throughout North America responded to the incident with official condolences and by conducting their own vigils, memorial services, and by other gestures of support.
 Virginia Tech's traditional sports rival, the University of Virginia (UVA), held a candlelight vigil the night of April 17, at which UVA president John T. Casteen III urged the crowd of students, which overflowed the campus's McIntire Amphitheatre, to continue to move forward to change the world.
 Some schools also offered or provided cash donations, housing for officers, and additional counseling support for Virginia Tech.
+The University of Texas at Austin and Texas A&M University, who also share a sports rivalry, also united and created shirts as both a tribute and fundraiser.
+The front read "Orange and Maroon support Orange and Maroon", in reference to Virginia Tech sharing orange as a school color with Texas and maroon as a color with Texas A&M. The back, meanwhile, read, "The Eyes of Texas are upon you / For your spirit can ne'er be told / In times of greatest tragedy / You have a hand to hold", referencing "The Eyes of Texas" and "Spirit of Aggieland".

-Both inside the U.S. and abroad, the incident caused many universities to re-examine their own campus safety and security procedures as well as their mental health support services.
+Both inside the U.S. and abroad, the incident also caused many universities to re-examine their own campus safety and security procedures as well as their mental health support services.